Fibber McGee and Molly: Television

 After the last of the Just Molly and Me radio shorts ceased production, there were two attempts at getting the McGees onto television.
 Only one came to fruition.
 The Fibber McGee and Molly TV series began production on March 15, 1959, for broadcast beginning in September 1959.
-Initial press releases stated that Jim Jordan, Jr. would be the director, but he became a consultant, along with the radio show's original creator, Don Quinn.
+Initial press releases stated that Jim Jordan Jr. would be the director, but he became a consultant, along with the radio show's original creator, Don Quinn.
 The TV version was produced by William Asher for NBC (and co-sponsored by Singer Corporation and Standard Brands).
 Neither of the Jordans, nor Phil Leslie (the head writer by the end of the radio series), took part in the series.
 The decision was made to recast both roles, with younger actors Bob Sweeney and Cathy Lewis as Fibber and Molly respectively; Lewis had previously played Jane Stacy, a very similar straight-woman character, on the radio version of My Friend Irma.
 Bill Davenport served as head writer for this series.
 The only radio alumnus to appear as a regular cast member was Harold Peary, who took the role of Mayor La Trivia.

 The TV version's main asset was character comic Bob Sweeney, who caught the spirit and cadence of Jim Jordan's "Fibber" delivery, alternating between cheerful, boastful, and fretful.
 Veteran screen actor Addison Richards made a good foil as Doc Gamble.
-The series had solid comedy situations, and might have succeeded as a typical domestic comedy if the characters had been named anything but Fibber and Molly, but it couldn't replicate the flavor and humor of the original Fibber McGee and Molly.
+The series had solid comedy situations, and might have succeeded as a typical domestic comedy if the characters had been named anything but Fibber and Molly, but it could not replicate the flavor and humor of the original Fibber McGee and Molly.
 The TV series did not survive its first season, ending its run in January 1960.
 The pilot episode and at least three episodes of the television series have lapsed into the public domain.

 The second TV venture only got as far as the planning stages.
 NBC approached Jay Ward, producer of the Rocky and Bullwinkle TV cartoons, to film a series of half-hour Fibber McGee and Molly cartoons.
 This was probably an attempt by NBC to reactivate its property to compete with ABC's then-new cartoon sitcom The Flintstones.
 Ward declined, and NBC's Fibber McGee and Molly franchise finally came to an end.